djrrb/drawbotlab/README.md

 ### Color

-* RGBColor and CMYKColor objects, for easy color definition and setting
+* RGBColor and CMYKColor objects, for easy color definition and selection.
 * Genericized <code>fillColor()</code> and <code>strokeColor()</code> functions, that accept color objects, RGB tuples, or CMYK tuples

 ### Glyph